-EECS 205-0 Fundamentals of Computer System SoftwareBasics of assembly language programming.
+EECS 205-0 Fundamentals of Computer System Software Basics of assembly language programming.
 Macros.
 System stack and procedure calls.
 Techniques for writing assembly language programs.
-Features of INTEL 8086/88-based
+Features of INTEL 8086/88-based PC.

-PC.
 Interfaces between C and assembly codes.
-Prerequisite: GEN ENG 205-1,2,3,4 or EECS 110; EECS 203 recommended.
+Prerequisites: GEN ENG 205-1,2,3,4 or EECS 110; EECS 203 recommended.

-EECS 211-0 Object-Oriented Programming in C++

-Continuation of 111.
+EECS 211-0 Object-Oriented Programming in C++ Continuation of 111.
 Key concepts in software design and systems programming.
 Object-oriented programming in C++, design of interpreters and compilers, and register machines.
 Required for the computer science degree.
-Prerequisite: 110 or 111 or knowledge of any programming language.
 Not to be taken for credit with or after 230 or 231.
+Prerequisite: 111.
+EECS 212-0 Numerical Foundations of Computer Science Basic concepts of finite and structural mathematics.
+Sets, axiomatic systems, the propositional and predicate calculi, and graph theory.
+Application to computer science: sequential machines, formal grammars, and software design.
+Prerequisite: MATH 230.